Devarajaz/Flight-Booking-Node-Project/README.md

 ### Setup the project

  - Download this template from github and open it in your favourite tesxt editor.
+ - Go inside the folder path and execute the following command.
  - In the root directory create a `-env` file and add the following anv variables.
  ```
     PORT =<port number of your choice>